GStreamer/gstreamer/markdown/design/sparsestreams.md

 ### Still frame/menu support

-Still frames in DVD menus are not the same, in that they do not introduce a gap in the timestamps of the data.
+Still frames in DVD menus are different because they do not introduce a gap in the data timestamps.
 Instead, they represent a pause in the presentation of a stream.
 Correctly performing the wait requires some synchronisation with downstream elements.

 In this scenario, an upstream element that wants to execute a still frame